brennerswenson/roman_numeral_encoder/README.md

 ## Using This Repo

 ### Environment and Dependencies
 This project was developed using Python 3.6.9 and TensorFlow 2.4.1 on a Windows operating system.
-To ensure full compatability with other

-To set up your environment, ensure you are in the working directory, and run:
+To set up your environment prior to executing any of this project's code, ensure you are in the working directory, and run:
 - `python -m venv venv` - This sets up a virtual environment
 - `source venv/Scripts/activate` - Activate the virtual environment
 - `pip install -r requirements.txt` - Install all of this project's exact dependencies